near/nearcore/docs/architecture/gas/estimator.md

 The interesting code lives in [lib.rs](https://github.com/near/nearcore/blob/e40863c9ba61a0de140c869583b2113358605771/runtime/runtime-params-estimator/src/lib.rs) and its submodules.
-Go and read the comments on the top of that file for a high-level overview of how estimations work.
+The comments on the top of that file provide a high-level overview of how estimations work.
 More details on specific estimations are available as comments on the enum variants of `Cost` in [costs.rs](https://github.com/near/nearcore/blob/e40863c9ba61a0de140c869583b2113358605771/runtime/runtime-params-estimator/src/cost.rs#L9).